SamSverko/katlynn-sverko/README.md

 ## Resources

-This contains a list of tools, languages, and other resources used in the development of this website.
+This contains a list of dependencies, languages, and other resources used in the development of this website.

-### Back End

-* [Handlebars](https://handlebarsjs.com/) - For rendering the view into html form to the browser (view engine).

 ### Assets

 * [Real Favicon Generator](https://realfavicongenerator.net/) - Generated favicons for the many browsers and devices out there.

+### Back End

+#### Stack

+* [Node.js](https://nodejs.org/en/) - A JavaScript runtime built on Chrome's V8 JavaScript engine.

+#### Dependencies

+* [express](https://www.npmjs.com/package/express) - A fast, unopinionated, minimalist web framework for Node.js.
+* [express-handlebars](https://www.npmjs.com/package/express-handlebars) - A view engine responsible for rendering view files into html form to the browser.
+* [helmet](https://www.npmjs.com/package/helmet) - A collection of smaller middleware functions that set security-related HTTP response headers.
+* [pm2](https://www.npmjs.com/package/pm2) - An advanced production process manager for Node.js.

 ---